Food for Thought 🙂

-- What occupies your time?
+- Is there an activity where you spend a good chunk of time?
 Why and how do you enjoy that?

 - What kind of books and readings appeal to you, and why?

 - What interests you more about different subjects or topics you learn at school?

 - What kind of experiences has stayed close to your heart?
 What emotions do they inspire in you (happiness, fear, challenge, anxiety, fun, etc.)?

 - What worries you?
 What brings anxiety to you?
 Maybe there is a concern or a cause close to your heart.

 - Is there a dream or a goal that ignites a fire for you from the inside?